Gene expression: mRNA quantification

-RNA profiles in Wikipedia

-Profiles like these are found for almost all proteins listed in Wikipedia.
-They are generated by organizations such as the Genomics Institute of the Novartis Research Foundation and the European Bioinformatics Institute.
-Additional information can be found by searching their databases (for an example of the GLUT4 transporter pictured here, see citation).
-These profiles indicate the level of DNA expression (and hence RNA produced) of a certain protein in a certain tissue, and are color-coded accordingly in the images located in the Protein Box on the right side of each Wikipedia page.

 Protein quantification

 For genes encoding proteins, the expression level can be directly assessed by a number of methods with some clear analogies to the techniques for mRNA quantification.

 One of the most commonly used methods is to perform a Western blot against the protein of interest.
 This gives information on the size of the protein in addition to its identity.
 A sample (often cellular lysate) is separated on a polyacrylamide gel, transferred to a membrane and then probed with an antibody to the protein of interest.
 The antibody can either be conjugated to a fluorophore or to horseradish peroxidase for imaging and/or quantification.
 The gel-based nature of this assay makes quantification less accurate, but it has the advantage of being able to identify later modifications to the protein, for example proteolysis or ubiquitination, from changes in size.

 mRNA-protein correlation

 While transcription directly reflects gene expression, the copy number of mRNA molecules does not directly correlate with the number of protein molecules translated from mRNA.
 Quantification of both protein and mRNA permits a correlation of the two levels.
 Regulation on each step of gene expression can impact the correlation, as shown for regulation of translation or protein stability.
 Post-translational factors, such as protein transport in highly polar cells, can influence the measured mRNA-protein correlation as well.